ShuaibuAlchemist/ShuaibuAlchemist/README.md

-Hi there 👋, I'm Muhammad Shuaibu (ShuaibuAlchemist)
+👋 Hello, I'm Muhammad Shuaibu

-🎓 M.Sc. in Physical Chemistry | 💻 Aspiring Tech Professional
+🎓 MSc in Physical Chemistry
-I'm passionate about solving real-world problems with code and building tools that help others grow
-I’m passionate about solving real problems with Python and continuously growing in the field of Data science & Software Development.
+💻 Transitioning into Tech | Python & Data Analytics | Blockchain Enthusiast
+🌍 Open to Remote Opportunities

+🧠 About Me
+I'm a Physical Chemist passionate about using data and technology to solve real-world problems.
+Currently transitioning into tech, I’m building a strong foundation in Python programming, data analysis, and blockchain analytics.

+I enjoy learning through practical projects and mentorships, and I document my work consistently on GitHub.
+My background in scientific research helps me approach problems with discipline, logic, and curiosity

 💻 What I'm Working On
 - Python projects for personal growth and career entry